a-jahanshahlo/my-bot/main/display/lvgl_display/gif/README.md

-# 说明 / Description
+# Description /Description

-## 中文
+## Chinese

-本目录代码移植自 LVGL 的 GIF 程序。
+The code in this directory is transplanted from LVGL's GIF program.

-主要修复和改进：
+Major fixes and improvements:
-- 修复了透明背景问题
+-Fixed transparent background issue
-- 兼容了 87a 版本的 GIF 格式
+-Compatible with version 87a of GIF format

 ## English

 The code in this directory is ported from LVGL's GIF program.

 Main fixes and improvements:
-- Fixed transparent background issues
+-Fixed transparent background issues
-- Added compatibility for GIF 87a version format
+-Added compatibility for GIF 87a version format